bbauska/Coursera-Bootstrap/readme.md

 Simply because Bootstrap is built using Sass for its source.

-We\'ll briefly examine CSS preprocessors, what they are, how they are useful in defining CSS classes, and why Bootstrap makes use of them.
+We&apos;ll briefly examine CSS preprocessors, what they are, how they are useful in defining CSS classes, and why Bootstrap makes use of them.

 As you probably understand from your previous experience with CSS, CSS is great for defining styles and repeatedly applying these styles to various HTML elements.

-And that\'s the way we use CSS when we define our web pages.
+And that&apos;s the way we use CSS when we define our web pages.

 But when you look at the CSS code itself, you begin to quickly realize the limitations of CSS.

-Especially if you are coming from a programming background, you realize that CSS doesn\'t have what you typically expect in a programming language, like variables, nesting of selectors, variables, expressions, and functions.
+Especially if you are coming from a programming background, you realize that CSS doesn&apos;t have what you typically expect in a programming language, like variables, nesting of selectors, variables, expressions, and functions.